saruarhosenn/saruarhosenn/README.md

 I'm a Front End Web Developer from  Bangladesh.
 Highly motivated and creative Front End Web Developer passionate about building user-friendly, pixel-perfect, and responsive websites.
 I am skilled in developing clean, scalable code and reusable components.
 With 4+ years of experience as a Front End Web Developer, I have acquired the skills and knowledge necessary to make your project successful.

-:computer: &emsp;I’m currently working on Themeforest based company [Layerdrops](https://themeforest.net/user/layerdrops) & [Bracket-Web](https://themeforest.net/user/bracket-web)
+:computer: I’m currently working on Themeforest based company [Layerdrops](https://themeforest.net/user/layerdrops) & [Bracket-Web](https://themeforest.net/user/bracket-web)

 #### Expertise